vault27/Foundation/paloalto.md

 ### Add user/group to policy

 - Group is added as a full DN in Panorama
+- To use a group we need to add it: `Device > User Identification > Grpup Mapping Settings > Include Groups`
 - User is added in Panorama  - corp\first.last
 - Any
 - Pre-logon - with Global-Protect